nosir/cleave.js/doc/options.md

 A `Boolean` value indicates if it converts value to lowercase letters.

 `lowercase` doesn't work on it's own, you have to either specify the shortcuts mode or `blocks` option to enable the formatter.

 **Default value**: `false`

+### `swaphiddeninput`

+A `Boolean` value indicates if it swaps the input field to a hidden field.

+This way, formatting only happens on the cloned (visible) UI input, the value of hidden field will be updated as raw value without formatting.

+**Default value**: `false`